Achieving Rapid Recovery in an Overload Control for Large-Scale Service Systems: Numerical Examples

 As in the figures in \S \ref{secSimSingle}, it is easily seen from the figures above that the fluid model approaches a fixed point, so long as the arrival rates are fixed.
 Then, once a change in the rates occurs, the fluid goes through a new transient period until it relaxes in a new fixed point.
-We elaborate in \S \ref{secStat} below.

-\subsection{General Non-stationary Model with switching overloads}
+\subsection{General Non-stationary Model with Switching Overloads}

-We next test our algorithm in challenging example.
-That example is unrealistic, since the arrival rates and staffing functions are not likely to change as drastically as in that example (at least in call centers).
+We next test our algorithm in a more challenging time-varying example.
+This example is unrealistic in call-center setting, because the arrival rates and staffing functions are not likely to change so drastically, but it demonstrates the robustness of our fluid model and of the algorithm.

 We assume that the arrival rate to pool $1$ over the time period $[0, 20)$ is sinusoidal.
 We further assume that management anticipated the basic sinusoidal pattern of the arrival rate, but did not anticipated the magnitude, so that pool $1$ is overloaded.
-To accommodate the sinusoidal pattern, we assume that staffing follows the appropriate {\em infinite-server} approximation; see, e.g., Equation (9) in \cite{FMMW08}.
+To specify the staffing with the sinusoidal arrival rate, we assume that staffing follows the appropriate {\em infinite-server} approximation; see, e.g., Equation (9) in \cite{FMMW08}.
 The purpose of that staffing rule in our setting, is to stabilize the system at a fixed point eventually, as in the examples above.
-In particular, for $t \in [20, 40]$ we take
+In particular, for $t \in [0, 20]$, we let